dmancevo/vote-the-dragon/README.md

 ## 📝 License

-This project is built as a game template for deployment on Digital Ocean App Platform.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See [LICENSE.md](LICENSE.md) for details.

+The AGPL-3.0 is a strong copyleft license that requires anyone who runs a modified version of this software as a network service to make the source code available to users of that service.

 ## 🤝 Contributing